GammaGames/kano_wand/README.md

     * Override methods (such as `on_position` or `on_button`) to process events
     * Remove event callbacks with the `off` method, passing `continue_notifications=True` to prevent the notification thread from stopping

-You can pass `debug=True` to the Shoppe or set `self.debug = True` in the wand to print debug messages, as well.
+You can pass `debug=True` to the Shop or set `self.debug = True` in the wand to print debug messages, as well.
 When using the module, you should run it with sudo as it won't scan properly otherwise.

 ## Classes

-### Shoppe
+### Shop

 A scanner class to connect to wands